-Microsoft Edge browser is a brand new entrance by Microsoft inside the world of browsers.
-It was a long awaited browser by Windows users as they were extremely disappointed by the performance of Internet Explorer.
-Microsoft took it quite seriously and introduced Edge browser to compete with other giants in the market.
+Microsoft Edge browser is a brand-new entry by Microsoft in the world of browsers.
+It was a long-awaited browser for Windows users, as they were extremely disappointed by the performance of Internet Explorer.
+Microsoft took this quite seriously and introduced the Edge browser to compete with other giants in the market.

-There might be numerous reasons for Edge to have this issue.
-The most know reason is related to DNS client which might have been disabled after upgrading to Windows 10.
+There might be numerous reasons for Edge to experience this issue.
+The most well-known reason is related to the DNS client, which might have been disabled after upgrading to Windows 10.

-Based on the reason, I mentioned above, there are a number of methods you should give a try in order to get Edge back to work.
-Follow these methods and see if it works.
+Based on the reason I mentioned above, there are several methods you should try in order to get Edge back to work.
+Follow these methods and see if they work.

-DNS client is important for the internet to work.
-The reason behind Edge browser to not work properly might be because of DNS client being disabled.
-So, re-enabling it might do some trick.
-Follow the steps below to re-enable DNS Client.
+DNS Client is important for the internet to function properly.
+The reason the Edge browser might not be working correctly could be due to the DNS Client being disabled.
+Therefore, re-enabling it may resolve the issue.
+Follow the steps below to re-enable the DNS Client.

-2. Inside Services Window, locate DNS Client from a list of services located at the right.
-Right click over DNS Client and select Start.
-It would enable the DNS Client and Edge browser would start working properly.
+2. Inside the Services Window, locate the DNS Client from a list of services located on the right.
+Right-click on the DNS Client and select ‘Start.’
+This will enable the DNS Client, and the Edge browser will start working properly.

-Changing DNS value might work in most of the cases where the above mentioned method doesn’t work.
+Changing the DNS value might work in most cases where the above-mentioned method doesn’t work.
 To do this, follow the steps below.

-2. If you are connected to internet through Wireless adapter or LAN adapter, right click on that adapter and select Properties.
+2. If you are connected to the internet through a wireless or LAN adapter, right-click on that adapter and select ‘Properties‘.

-3. Inside Properties window, navigate to the Networking tab and select Internet Protocol Version 4 (TCP/IPv4) from the connections Click on Properties button at the bottom.
+3. Inside the Properties window, navigate to the Networking tab and select Internet Protocol Version 4 (TCP/IPv4) from the connections.
+Click on the Properties button at the bottom.

 Preferred DNS Server: 18.104.22.168